stoplightio/prism/test-harness/README.md

 #### Things to keep in mind when creating the files:

 * 1 test per file, we do not support multiple splitting.
 * Be precise with the separators.
-They shuold be 4 *before* **AND** *after* the word. `====`
+They should be 4 *before* **AND** *after* the word. `====`
-* The 4 keywords are `test,spec,server,command,expect,expect-loose`, nothing else at the moment
+* The 4 keywords are `test,spec,server,command,expect,expect-loose`, nothing else at the moment.
-* You can run all the tests on the same port `4010`, but you can also choose another one
+* You can run all the tests on the same port `4010`, but you can also choose another one.
 * The `curl` command does not support piping stuff into other tools; so if you're trying to be cool and do `curl | grep`, well maybe next time.
-* All the `curl` commands **must** have the `-i` flag, otherwise the trace parser won't understand the output
+* All the `curl` commands **must** have the `-i` flag, otherwise the trace parser won't understand the output.

 ## Technical details

-* A RegExp is used to split the content
+* A RegExp is used to split the content.
-* A temporany file with the specification file is stored on your disk
+* A temporany file with the specification file is stored on your disk.
-* Prism gets spawn with the specified arguments and waited to be running
+* Prism gets spawn with the specified arguments (from yarn or from the executable according to the specified env variable) and waited to be running.
+The detection happens by observing the `stdout` looking for a particular string.
-* The curl command is performed
+* The curl command is performed.
-* The outputs get converted using `http-string-parser`, a veeery old package transforming CURL output in a consumable format
+* The outputs get converted using `http-string-parser`, a veeery old package transforming CURL output in a consumable format.
 * Gavel is used to validate the request — it will automagically ignore headers that can change and consider only the "fundamental" one such as content negotiation ones and stuff around.